princomp/princomp.github.io/source/projects/fighting_game/description.md

 Create a third constructor that takes in only a name parameter and creates a fighter using _randomly generated_ attack and defense values.
 These values must also not allow the combined total of these to be greater than 20. ([For information on Random](./lectures/misc/random))

-## Project 2 Phase 3
+## Phase 3

-### Purpose:
+### Purpose

-~ In this final phase of your second project, you will be utilizing the full extent of your Fighter class to make a game loop focused on the player fighter fighting randomly generated opponent fighters.
+In this final phase of your second project, you will be utilizing the full extent of your Fighter class to make a game loop focused on the player fighter fighting randomly generated opponent fighters.

-### Skills:
+### Skills

-~ For this project, you will need:
+For this project, you will need:

 - Exhibit an understanding of IDE features pertaining to object-oriented development,
 - Expand on the class you made last time with new methods,